George Mells

-George John Mells Jr. (born 23 May 1997) is an Australian professional footballer who plays as a central midfielder for Port Melbourne.
+George John Mells Jr. (born 23 May 1997) is an Australian professional footballer who plays as a central midfielder for Port Melbourne SC in the NPL Victoria.

 Football career

 Born in Melbourne, Mells played youth football for Chelsea and Southampton before returning to Australia to make his professional debut for Adelaide United in 2015.

 His contract with Brisbane Roar was terminated by mutual agreement on 23 February 2021.
 He played no A-league games for Brisbane Roar.
 A couple of days later he joined NPL Victoria club Port Melbourne.

 Mells has appeared numerous times for Australian youth teams, having also previously represented Greece U17s.